sammyschneider/ProductPlan-Homework/README.md

 # ProductPlan Candidate Homework
-Homework for ProductPlan Engineering candidates.
-This is an attempt to emulate first time use of our product.
-The goal is to progress a new user through a step-by-step flow and mimic simple drag and drop behaviors to emulate a simple product roadmap.
+The goal of this exercise is to emulate the first time use of the ProductPlan web application.
+In effort to assist a new user through a step-by-step flow and mimic drag and drop behaviors to emulate a simple product roadmap by creating one "lane" and three "bars" with instructional elements that guide them to success.

 ## Your challenge, should you choose to accept it
 1. Clone this repo (or download the zip archive) to get started.